Spectrum graph coloring and applications to WiFi channel assignment: Experimental results for random graphs

 \subsection{Settings}

-We have considered graphs generated randomly using the Erd\H{o}s-Renyi (ER) model~\cite{newman02}.
+Although we are aware of the number of benchmarks available like, e.g., those in DIMACS~\cite{DIMACS1996}, the fact that this is a seminal work, introducing a new type of coloring from both theoretical and applied perspectives, has led us to start the experiments by considering the widely used Erd\H{o}s-Renyi (ER) random graphs~\cite{newman02}.
 In these graphs, every pair of vertices has a prescribed probability~$p$ of being connected.
-Different sub-categories have been created by varying the number of vertices $n$ and the probability of connection $p$.
+We have created different categories of graphs, by varying the number of vertices $n$ and the probability of connection $p$.
 In particular, we generated 10 graphs for each combination of the same settings used in \cite{mns-DSATURbased-15,s-newDSATUR-12}, that is, number of vertices $n\in\{60,70,80\}$ and probability of connection $p \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$, performing 20 repetitions of each experiment per graph.

 For the matrix of interferences between colors, we have considered the exponential decay of base~$2$ already used in Subsection~\ref{subsec:CaseStudy}, $W_{ij}={1}/{2^{|i-j|}}$.
+Other choices have also been explored, leading to similar results which are not included here in order to avoid an excessive length of the paper.

 For the TSC problem we have considered $k\in\{4,6,11\}$ as values for the number of colors in the spectrum, while for the CSC problem we have considered thresholds $t\in\{np/4,np/2,3np/4\}$, being~$np$ the expected average degree of the graph.
-These choices have a twofold interest: On one hand, because of including the number $k=11$ of channels available in the WiFi problem, so that our results show interference thresholds that can be achieved at every vertex.
+These choices have a twofold interest: On one hand, because of including the number $k=11$ of channels available in the Wi-Fi problem, so that our results show interference thresholds that can be achieved at every vertex.
 On the other hand, because the choices for~$k$ turn out to be similar to the best number of colors obtained for the chosen values of~$t$ and vice versa.